On the topology of rational T-varieties of complexity one: Introduction

-The technical notion of shellability is introduced in Definition~\ref{con}.
-We also prove that the canonical map from the rational Chow groups to rational Borel-Moore homology groups is an isomorphism for these rational complexity-one $\mathbb{T}$-varieties.
+The second result is about the canonical map from the rational Chow groups to rational Borel-Moore homology groups is an isomorphism for these varieties.
+This property was recently proved for $\qq$-factorial toric varieties admitting a proper toric morphism to an affine variety with a torus invariant point (see ~\cite[Theorem A]{CMM}).

-\begin{introthm} Let $\mathcal{S}$ be a complete, simplicial and shellable divisorial fan on $(\pp^1,N_\qq)$.
+\begin{introthm} Let $X$ be a $\qq$-factorial projective contraction-free rational $\mathbb{T}$-variety of complexity one.
 Then the canonical map from the Chow groups to Borel-Moore homology